Tencent/omi/packages/tutorial/src/sections/en/transition/description.md

 <o-transition  name="fade"></o-transition>
 ```

-* fade-enter: defines the start state of entering the transition
+* fade-enter-from: defines the start state of entering the transition
 * fade-enter-active: defines the state when the transition takes effect and is removed after the transition animation is completed
 * fade-enter-to: define the end state of entering the transition, and remove it after the transition animation is completed
-* fade-leave: define the start state of leaving the transition
+* fade-leave-from: define the start state of leaving the transition
 * fade-leave-active: defines the state when leaving the transition takes effect
 * fade-leave-to: define the end state of leaving the transition, and remove it after the transition animation is completed